Oct 4, 2012

 MRSA can spread through skin-to-skin contact, by touching a surface someone with MRSA has touched, or by sharing a personal item with an infected person.
 Athletes should follow these safety tips to prevent the spread of these infections:

 Contact your child’s health care provider if a skin infection does not get better. -- Jeffrey Kahn, M.D., division director of Infectious Diseases at Children's and professor of Pediatrics and Microbiology at UT Southwestern.
-Want your pediatric health question answered by one of our experts?
-Like our Facebook page and post your question there.
-You may see the answer in an upcoming issue of the magazine, Children’s Med Dallas.

 Sign up to get updates on what's new at Children’s Health!